 In 2018, I was diagnosed with a compressed disc in my neck that caused numbness in my dominant hand exacerbated by years of using an industrial-sized welding torch, and I was advised to stop welding or risk more severe nerve damage.
 I regrouped and reflected before returning to my first love, Drawing, and I was pleasantly surprised to discover that in fact, returning to Pen and Ink was like running into a dear old friend.

 In 2019, as I observed the vitriol of the Presidential election, I became compelled to write a story for children that might shine a beacon of light into the darkness of discrimination and hate.
-And so, the story of "Joey and Ember, or How to Fix the World" became my vehicle.
-It is my small contribution to Fixing the World.
+And so, the story of "Joey and Ember" became my vehicle.
+It is my small contribution.
 What are the qualities of a Hero or a Villain?
 Can we inspire children to stand up for the underdog, and reject the mob?

 I hope so.